oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

         }
       ');

- - Restrict the maximum of the walltime for intercative jobs
+ - Restrict the maximum of the walltime for interactive jobs
    ::

       INSERT INTO admission_rules (rule) VALUES ('